mauroservienti/milestone.github.io/_talks/welcome-to-the-state-machine.md

 This is when Sagas come into play.
 Sagas allow to model complex collaborative domains without the need for distributed transactions and/or orchestration across multiple resources.
 Join Mauro on a journey that aims to disclose what sagas are, how they can be used to model a complex collaborative domain, and what role they play when it comes to designing systems with failure and eventual consistency in mind.

-(It’s all right, I know were you’ve been)"
+(It’s all right, I know where you’ve been)"
 languages:
 - Italiano
 - English